-Due to the historic significance of the plaza and the importance of putting each piece back exactly as it was prior to construction, Berglund enlisted the services of their historic preservationist to develop a set of historic treatment procedures for handling, cataloging, and storing the pavers prior to construction.
-These procedures ensured that all historic elements were properly handled, repaired, and returned to their original orientation.
+Due to the historic significance of the plaza and the importance of putting each piece back exactly as it lay prior to construction, Berglund’s historic preservationist developed a set of historic treatment procedures for handling, cataloging and storing the pavers prior to construction.
+These procedures ensured that all historic elements were properly handled, repaired and returned to their original orientation.

-Berglund video-taped the entire plaza prior to construction to document the existing condition of the historic elements.
-During construction, each stone was photographed and catalogued on removal, then numbered, and carefully stored on site in a designated storage area.
-Constant documentation of the stone removal process not only ensured organization in a logistically complicated process, it also allowed a larger portion of the historic fabric to be reused as over $100,000 worth of stones initially designated for replacement were de-scoped in favor of being repaired on site.
+Berglund videotaped the entire plaza prior to construction to document the existing condition of the historic elements.
+During construction, we photographed, numbered and catalogued each paver upon removal.
+Consistent documentation of the stone removal process ensured organization in a logistically complicated process and allowed a larger portion of the historic fabric to be reused.
+As a result, more than $100,000 worth of stones initially designated for replacement were instead repaired on site.

-Berglund Construction’s historic deliverables provided detailed pre-construction video and photo documentation in addition to AutoCAD as-built drawings of the entire plaza, detailing every stone repaired, replaced, or re-sculpted.
+Once the project was complete, we provided all of the detailed pre-construction video and photo documentation to the owner.
+Additionally, we submitted as-built drawings of the entire plaza that detailed every stone repaired, replaced or re-sculpted.
 This was accompanied by a photo-database of each individual stone repair performed.

 “Our ability to self-perform removing and resetting the pavers ensured a seamless documentation process between the tradespeople and our historic preservationist.”